Burn more calories by swinging arms while walking?

 - Arm "pumping" and other more exaggerated arm movements are not necessarily helpful in the propelling or calorie-burning department.

 Hopefully this will help you get in to the swing of caloric expenditure.
+For more physical activity information, ideas, and reosources, head on over to CU Move!
 Happy trails!